 In the video below, I used:

 RZ Mask: RZ Mask rocks!
-My first mask was the M2 but i also like the M1 as it has the ear straps which fit nicely.
+My first mask was the M2 but i also like the M3 as it has 3 different straps settings so you can choose which fit you like best.
 They have loads of different styles and sizes to choose from!

 Sanding after you wood burn a piece